 Carly is from Columbia, Missouri where she earned her Bachelor’s degrees in Social Work and Human Development and Family Sciences.
 She completed her Master's of Social Work at the University of Denver, concentrating on Health and Wellness and Animal-Assisted Social Work.
 At the Center, she develops programs, leads support groups, and facilitates individual counseling and skill-building sessions.
 In her spare time, she loves to sing, travel, and see live music.
 She is currently training Samu, the Bernese Mountain Dog, as her first therapy animal.

 Lindsey was born and raised in small town Iowa.
 She moved to Fort Collins in 2009, where she earned a Bachelor’s degree in Psychology from Colorado State University.
 She completed her Master’s of Social Work at the University of Denver, concentrating on Mental Health.
 At the Center, Lindsey leads stroke survivor and caregiver support groups, facilitates individual counseling and skill-building sessions, and participates in event planning.
 In her free time, Lindsey enjoys spending time with friends and family, her cat, and two dogs.
 She also enjoys seeing live music, hiking, and traveling.

 Rachael Hornbostel, MSW

 Rachael is originally from Atlanta, Georgia where she got her Bachelor of Arts in Psychology from Agnes Scott College.
 She moved to Denver shortly after graduation where she worked in higher education for five years before going back to school.
-Rachael is completed her Master's in Social Work from the University of Denver, with a concentration in mental health.
-Outside of work and classes, Rachael enjoys hiking, snowboarding, reading, and traveling abroad.
+Rachael completed her Master's in Social Work from the University of Denver, with a concentration in mental health.
+Outside of work, Rachael enjoys hiking, snowboarding, reading, and traveling abroad.